 The Esplanade Park playground brings back the element of play to the Civic District.
 It complements family-friendly activities such as the Car-Free Sundays organised by the Urban Redevelopment Authority at the Civic District on the last Sunday of every month.

-The playground at Esplanade Park has two sets of swings – one for kids between two to five years old and another swings for older children between five to 12 years old.
+The playground at Esplanade Park has two sets of swings – one set for kids between two to five years old and another set of swings for older children between five to 12 years old.

 It also features a rather nostalgic-looking slide, seesaw and a spinning disc.

 The metallic finish of the play equipment is in keeping with the nearby Esplanade Bridge and spikey dome of Esplanade – Theatres on the Bay which peeks out from behind the bridge.